chengengliu/COMP30020-Project2/README.md

     % Selecting a slot and a word and unifying the word with the slot
     % and recursing.
 Good choices should be made when selecting the best slot to
     % filling in.
+## Result:
+    get a total 95/100.
+70/70 for correctness/efficiency test and 25/30 for code quality/comment/doc.